heterorefactor/heterorefactor/experiments/Recursive/README.md

   file produced by Vivado instead of Vivado HLS.
 Because Vivado HLS has a bug that will result in a zero resource utilization report for some kernels, we extract the raw report file for your reference.

-Also, all the refactored code are available under `[kernel]/refactored/`:

-* `[kernel]/refactored/kernel_instrument.cpp` is the automatically generated
-  instrumentation code for invariant detection.
-* `[kernel]/refactored/kernel_device_[size].cpp` is the automatically refactored
-  kernel code that can be synthesized with Vivado HLS.
-It is generated using the invariant detected using the instrumentation code with an input size of `[size]`.

-If you are interested, you can also check `[kernel]/invariant/` for detected invariants.

 ### What Happened Behind